 In the midst of all the year-end holiday hullabaloo, children (and parents) can often lose sight of the significance of the giving season.
 Putting a spin on the “Twelve Days of Christmas” song, the following list offers a dozen ways to connect and create more meaningful family holiday celebrations.
 No gift receipts required.

 One of the best ways to make your holiday more meaningful is to “adopt” a family in need through a local charity.
 When you call the charity, ask for a family with children your own kids’ ages.
-Then, if you normally give your child five gifts, suggest giving them three and let them pick out two for each needy child.
+Then, if you normally give your child five gifts, suggest giving them three and let them pick out two for each child in your assigned family.

 (Explore local places and ways to give to families during the holiday season.)

-Have each family member take a slip of paper and secretly write down one nonmonetary thing they want to work for, wish for and pray for in the coming year.
+Have each family member take a slip of paper and secretly write down one non-monetary thing they want to work for, wish for and pray for in the coming year.
 Then, put it into a decorative envelope or ornament and attach it to the tree.
-On Christmas morning, family members take turns reading their aspiration and then discuss ways everyone can help each person attain their goal.
+On Christmas morning, family members take turns reading their aspirations and then discuss ways everyone can help each person work toward their goal.

 Every year, select one country and research how its citizens celebrate the holiday season.
 Make mock passports that can be used year after year for your holiday “travels.”
 Find out what the culture and traditions of the country are like, learn a few words of its language and explore its foods.
 If you have extended family members from other parts of the country or world, have them share insights and tell stories about their holiday celebrations and memories.

 Make an Advent calendar of character traits you want to instill in your family.
 Pick one virtue each day, discuss what it means and talk or read about someone in history who exemplified it.
 Then, decide how you and your children can put that virtue into action in your lives.
 For example, practice kindness by raking an elderly neighbor’s leaves.